ubemacapuno/random-dropzone-api/README.md

 This API randomly generates map locations for the videogame, Call of Duty: Warzone where players can land and start their Battle Royale experience.
 The maps for these APIs are Rebirth Island, Caldera, and Fortune's Keep.

-The API URL links used can be found hosted on Herokuapp.com <a target="_blank" href="https://random-rebirth-island-api.herokuapp.com/random">here</a> and <a target="_blank" href="https://random-rebirth-island-api.herokuapp.com/random2">here</a>.
+The API is hosted on Herokuapp.com

  <tr>
     <td width="100%"  style="align:center;" valign="top">